-Grant is currently a Junior at The University of Nebraska-Lincoln studying Fisheries and Wildlife with an emphasis in Wildlife Ecology and Management.
-Growing up, he moved around a lot exploring every new environment I encountered.
-His love for nature grew because of the numerous hiking, backpacking, and camping trips he went on with his family and friends.
-He is excited to be apart of the Platte Basin Timelapse project and to help educate people on the importance of conserving this beautiful planet.
+Grant is currently a graduate student at The University of Nebraska-Lincoln in the Masters of Applied Science program with an emphasis in conservation photography and science communication.
+Growing up, he moved around a lot, exploring every new environment he encountered.
+His love for nature grew as a result of the numerous hiking, backpacking, and camping trips he went on with his family and friends.
+The connection to nature through these trips has influenced his direction in life and has led him to pursue a graduate degree and career in conservation photography.

 Posted on May 18, 2018